Key Specs of Bajaj Pulsar NS160

 Bajaj launched the Pulsar NS160 to tap into the fast-growing 160cc segment which offers a balance between style and performance on a budget.
-Though the NS160 looks identical to its elder sibling the Pulsar NS200, it gets an all-new engine, a slick gearbox and a different set of tyres.
-Its aggressive and muscular styling, paired with new graphics make it stand out on the road.
+Though the NS160 looks identical to its elder sibling, the Pulsar NS200, it gets an all-new engine, a slick gearbox and a different set of tyres.
+It's aggressive and muscular styling paired with new graphics make it stand out on the road.
 The Pulsar NS 160 is powered by a 160.3cc, single-cylinder, oil-cooled motor derived from the discontinued Pulsar AS 150.
-It produces a peak power of 15.5PS at 8,500rpm and a maximum of 14.6Nm at 6,500rpm mated to a 5-speed transmission.
+It produces a peak power of 15.5PS at 8500rpm and 14.6Nm of torque at 6500rpm, mated to a 5-speed transmission.

 Bajaj Pulsar NS160 Pros and Cons